y19y19/SONIC_producer_tutorial/README.rst

 ``ONNXRuntime/python/`` make producer part of a CMS Process.
 This is what being called in the cmsConfig.

-``ONNXRuntime/interface/`` header files for utilities that are used by plugins.
+``ONNXRuntime/interface/`` header files for utilities that are used by the plugins.

 ``ONNXRuntime/src/`` C files for definition of utilities that are used by the plugins.